yc1909/Restaurant-Revenue-Prediction/README.md

 **Step 4: Access the Website**
 1. Obtain domain name from Elastic Beanstalk.
-2. Open the domain in a browser to access the website. http://restautrantrevenueprediction-env.eba-ugz3pymu.eu-north-1.elasticbeanstalk.com/
+2. Open the domain in a browser to access the website: http://restautrantrevenueprediction-env.eba-ugz3pymu.eu-north-1.elasticbeanstalk.com/

 ## Project Structure